 - A Colorado income tax return for the most recent tax year

-Can a non-resident move to Colorado in order to receive medical aid-in-dying services?
+Can a non-resident move to Colorado to receive medical aid-in-dying services?

 If a patient’s primary care physician is located in another state, can that physician write a prescription for a patient?

-No. EOLOA stipulates that only M.D.s or D.O.s licensed to practice medicine by the Board of Medical Examiners for the State of Colorado can write a valid prescription for medical aid-in-dying medication.
+No. According to EoLOA, only physicians licensed to practice medicine by the Board of Medical Examiners for the State of Colorado can write a valid prescription for medical aid-in-dying medication.

 Will this be covered by insurance?